tonyelhabr/netlify/content/post/nested-json-to-tidy-data-frame-r/index.md

     ## 10 leagues season     type     type  <NA>  <NA>  <NA>  2
     ## # ... with 6,619 more rows

 By my interpretation, this `data_sep` variable is in tidy format.
-Of course, it has
+(Of course, there is still lots of cleaning to be done before it can actually be useful!)